 American designers and manufacturers began to interpret the look for modern Americans but it took some time and good old American marketing ingenuity to gain a foothold for the look in the U.S.

 The Parisian jewelry House, Mauboussin (established in 1827,) made some unlucky initial forays into the American market, opening on Park Avenue c.1924.
-Mauboussin expanded, adding a Palm Beach location and outfitting an ultramodern headquarters on East 15st Street in New York all timed perfectly to coincide with the 1929 stock market crash.
-Having imported vast quantities of jewelry and gems from France, hoping to capture the American market for French jewelry, by 1935 serious financial trouble made it necessary for them to sell off their stock.
-Struggling to correct it's massive financial woes, Mauboussin entered into a collaboration with Trabert & Hoeffer, keeping the Mauboussin name alive and adding a dash of panache to the reputation of Trabert & Hoeffer.
+Mauboussin expanded, adding a Palm Beach location along with ultra-modern headquarters on East 15st Street in New York, all timed perfectly to coincide with the 1929 stock market crash.
+Having imported vast quantities of jewelry and gems from France hoping to capture the American market for French jewelry, by 1935 serious financial trouble made it necessary for them to sell off their stock.
+Struggling to correct massive financial woes, Mauboussin entered into a collaboration with Trabert & Hoeffer, keeping the Mauboussin name alive and adding a dash of panache to the reputation of Trabert & Hoeffer.